openstack/python-openstackclient/doc/source/command-objects/port.rst

     Domain the project belongs to (name or ID).
     This can be used in case collisions between project names exist.

+.. option::  --enable-port-security

+    Enable port security for this port (Default)

+.. option::  --disable-port-security

+    Disable port security for this port

 .. _port_create-name:
 .. describe:: <name>